-Application Script function Description Output event Parameters in [] are optional Helper COPYREPLACE(inFile, outFile, searchStr, replaceStr) Copies from in-file to out-file as with function COPYFILE, replacing all incidences of search-string with replace-string. - Helper ATTIME(seconds, obj) Calculates the object every day at specified times in seconds (seconds represents time fraction of the current day in seconds). - Helper FROMASCII(num) Returns a string that has the numeric value specified as num. - Helper SLEEP(ms) Pauses the current thread for a specified time in milliseconds (ms). -
+Application Script function Parameters in [] are optional Description Output event Tarameters in [] are optional Copies data from in-file to out-file.
+Arguments can be file paths.
+Helper COPYFILE(inFile, outFile) If successful, the last modified out-file is also updated as in-file. - Helper COPYREPLACE(inFile, outFile, searchStr, replaceStr) Copies from in-file to out-file as with function COPYFILE, replacing all incidences of search-string with replace-string. - Helper ATTIME(seconds, obj) Calculates the object every day at specified times in seconds (seconds represents time fraction of the current day in seconds). - Helper FROMASCII(num) Returns a string that has the numeric value specified as num. - Helper SLEEP(ms) Pauses the current thread for a specified time in milliseconds (ms). -